Vr-001/BookingSystem/README.md

 # Python-Mini-project
-Cinema booking system made in python and mySQL
+Made using python and MySql
+A simple Ticket booking sytem